balthier82/queryconnector/help/Build.md

 #####Pre-build configuration:

-Before build it is necessary to configure the OpenOffice/LibreOffice sdk.
+Before build it is necessary to install and configure the OpenOffice/LibreOffice sdk.
 You can find more information in the following links:

 * [LibreOffice SDK Installation and Configuration](http://api.libreoffice.org/docs/install.html)